Minimmit: Fast Finality with Even Faster Blocks: Protocol Analysis

 \subsection{Consistency}

-We say block $b$ \emph{receives} an M-notarization if $b=b_{\text{gen}}$ or at least $2f+1$ processors send votes for $b$.
-Similarly, we say $b$ receives an L-notarization if $b=b_{\text{gen}}$ or at least $n-f$ processors send votes for $b$.
+We say block $b$ \emph{receives} an M-notarisation if $b=b_{\text{gen}}$ or at least $2f+1$ processors send votes for $b$.
+Similarly, we say $b$ receives an L-notarisation if $b=b_{\text{gen}}$ or at least $n-f$ processors send votes for $b$.
 View $v$ receives a nullification if at least $2f+1$ processors send nullify$(v)$ messages.

 \begin{lemma}[One vote per view] Correct processors vote for at most one block in each view, i.e., if $p_i$ is correct then, for each $v\in \mathbb{N}_{\geq 1}$, there exists at most one $b$ with $b.\text{view}=v$ such that $p_i$ sends a message $(\text{vote},b)$. \end{lemma} \begin{proof} Recall that $\bot$ is a default value, different than any block.
-Each correct processor's local value $\mathtt{notarized}$ is initially set to $\bot$, and is also set to $\bot$ upon entering any view (lines \ref{newview1} and \ref{newview2}).
-A correct processor $p_i$ will only vote for a block if $\mathtt{notarized}=\bot$ (lines \ref{votecheck} and \ref{vote2}).
-The claim of the lemma holds because, upon voting for any block $b$, $p_i$ either sets $\mathtt{notarized}:=b$ (line \ref{vote1}) and then does not redefine this value until entering the next view, or else immediately enters the next view (lines \ref{vote2} and \ref{newview2}). \end{proof}
+Each correct processor's local value $\mathtt{notarised}$ is initially set to $\bot$, and is also set to $\bot$ upon entering any view (lines \ref{newview1} and \ref{newview2}).
+A correct processor $p_i$ will only vote for a block if $\mathtt{notarised}=\bot$ (lines \ref{votecheck} and \ref{vote2}).
+The claim of the lemma holds because, upon voting for any block $b$, $p_i$ either sets $\mathtt{notarised}:=b$ (line \ref{vote1}) and then does not redefine this value until entering the next view, or else immediately enters the next view (lines \ref{vote2} and \ref{newview2}). \end{proof}

-\begin{lemma}[(X1) is satisfied] If $b$ receives an L-notarization, then no block $b'\neq b$ with $b'.\text{view}=b.\text{view}$ receives an M-notarization. \end{lemma} \begin{proof} Given Lemma \ref{singlevote}, this now follows as in Section \ref{intu}.
-Towards a contradiction, suppose that $b$ receives an L-notarization and that $b'\neq b$ with $b'.\text{view}=b.\text{view}$ receives an M-notarization.
-Let $P$ be the set of processors that contribute to the L-notarization for $b$, and let $P'$ be the set of processors that vote for $b'$.
+\begin{lemma}[(X1) is satisfied] If $b$ receives an L-notarisation, then no block $b'\neq b$ with $b'.\text{view}=b.\text{view}$ receives an M-notarisation. \end{lemma} \begin{proof} Given Lemma \ref{singlevote}, this now follows as in Section \ref{intu}.
+Towards a contradiction, suppose that $b$ receives an L-notarisation and that $b'\neq b$ with $b'.\text{view}=b.\text{view}$ receives an M-notarisation.
+Let $P$ be the set of processors that contribute to the L-notarisation for $b$, and let $P'$ be the set of processors that vote for $b'$.
 Then $|P\cap P'| \geq (n-f)+(2f+1)-n = f+1$.
 So, $P\cap P'$ contains a correct processor, which contradicts Lemma \ref{singlevote}. \end{proof}